‘Who am I’ is a question I often ask myself. My answer to that has always been ‘well….I’m not quite sure’.

 I am mentally ill.
 Have I not told you that yet?
 Truth.
 I’m broken and bruised and in bits.
 Truth.
 Life and living terrify me, and so do people.
 Why?…….Because people can hurt you OR they can heal you, and no wise sage ever gave me the hand book to work out which type of human is which.

 To be honest with you, I’ve never found life easy, and don’t know if I ever will.
-It’s not easy to live with a broken mind with wonky neurological wiring, and a world view borne from relentless bone-crushing and soul shaking trauma.
+It’s not easy to live with a broken mind with wonky neurological wiring and a world view borne from relentless bone-crushing and soul shaking trauma.
 If that sounds too moany, overly dramatic or too ‘woe is me’ for you, I’m sorry, maybe this is not the blog for you.
+I’m just saying it as it is.

 The way certain aspects of my life to date have turned out is patently unfair and there’s no two ways about it.